orvi-tmp/learning-c-with-pebble/chapter12.md

     fields.bfield2 = fields.bfield1 - 20;
     fields.bfield3 = 5;

 Bitfields are specified with a colon and the number of bits the variable is supposed to be allocated.
 In the above example, `fields.bfield1` is declared to be 8 bits wide.
-The variable is signed and so may take on values `-128` to `127`.
+The variable is signed and so may take on values `-128` to `127` (remember 2's complement).
 In this example, `fields.bfield2` is given 4 bits and is signed.
 It is assigned the value `20`, but that value is truncated to the rightmost 4 bits, giving the value `4` (the value `0b10100` is truncated to `0b0100`).
-The last statement in the example would actually be flagged as an error by the compiler; a variable that has only 2 bits allocated to it cannot take on the value `5`.
+The last statement in the example would actually be flagged as an error by the compiler; the compiler can see that a variable that has only 2 bits allocated to it cannot take on the value `5`.

-Note the type declaration in the example without a variable name.
+Note the declaration in the example that has a type name without a variable name.
 The declaration between `bfield2` and `bfield3` can take up space and skip over bits with being assigned a value.
 It's a kind of padding specification.

 Bitfields and padding declarations are more useful when they are used with unions.
 Consider this example: